bevyengine/bevy-website/content/contribute/helping-out/how-you-can-help.md

 Ultimately, Bevy is a tool that's designed to help people make cool games.
 Just by *using* Bevy you're helping us catch bugs, prioritize new features, polish off rough edges, and promote the project.

 If you're using Bevy, we want to hear from you!
-Don't hesitate to ask for support on [Github Discussions], [Discord], or [Reddit].
+Don't hesitate to ask for support on [GitHub Discussions], [Discord], or [Reddit].
 Once you've made something that you're proud of, feel free to drop a link, video, or screenshot in `#showcase` on [Discord]!
 If you release a game on [itch.io] we'd be thrilled if you tagged it with `bevy`.

 {% callout() %}
 Think you've found a bug, missing documentation, or a feature that would help you make better games?
 [File an issue](https://github.com/bevyengine/bevy/issues/new/choose) on the main `bevy` repo!
 Take a look at the chapter on [Reporting Issues](@/contribute/helping-out/reporting-issues.md) to learn more.